nixworks/public/news/2018/01/5/index.md

 ##### Ozone depletion
 ### [NASA research, published in "Geophysical Research Letters", implies that the ozone layer is starting to recover due to man's actions.
 The decline in ozone-depleting chemicals, specifically chlorine from chlorofluorocarbon (an effect from the 1980's CFC ban, say the scientists), has resulted in 20 percent less depletion since 2005. ](/news/2018/01/5/nasa-research-published-in-geophysical-research-letters-implies-that-the-ozone-layer-is-starting-to-recover-due-to-man-s-actions-the-de.md)
-_Context: CFC ban, NASA, chlorofluorocarbon, Geophysical Research Letters, ozone layer, chlorine, Ozone depletion_
+_Context: Ozone depletion, CFC ban, chlorine, Geophysical Research Letters, NASA, ozone layer, chlorofluorocarbon_

 ## [Previous Day...](/news/2018/01/4/index.md)